 Use a Fast Lens

 One of the first things you can do when it comes to improving your concert photography is to equip yourself with a fast lens.
-A fast lens is a lens has a large maximum aperture, which lets in more light and works best in low light conditions.
+A fast lens is a lens that has a large maximum aperture, which lets in more light and works best in low light conditions.

 When you use a bigger aperture during a concert, it will allow you to have a faster shutter speed in the lower light.
 This allows you to freeze action with ease and increased clarity compared to other lens options.
 A great way to know if you are using a bigger aperture is that it will feature a smaller f-number.